Get insights.

 Test your survey on a small group of people.

-Testing is done to ensure that the questions are clear and that the balance between qualitative and quantitative questions feels right.
+Testing checks that the questions are clear and that the balance between qualitative and quantitative questions feels right.

-Based on the feedback from your pilot testing, you can adjust the number of qualitative and quantitative questions accordingly.
+Based on the feedback from your pilot test, adjust the number of qualitative and quantitative questions.

 6.5.
 Holistic Analysis